brandondjango/CS1632_Summer/deliverables/3/deliverable3.md

 If you are interested, this is a Rails application written by me for Ruby compilation analysis so that I could improve performance in a Ruby app.
 The code is located here: https://github.com/laboon/hoodpopper The tests you write can be black-box tests; you should not need to look at this code unless you're interested.
 If you'd prefer to do some grey-box testing, feel free to check out the code, but once again, it is not necessary.

 ## Format
-Every group should have a title page with:
+Everyone should have a title page with:
 * The name of the project under test
-* The names of the people in the group
+* Your name
 * The title "CS 1632 - DELIVERABLE 3: Web Testing with BDD"

 For the summar, add a description of issues you faced when writing these tests and problems you would expect going forward based on your experiences.
 If any tests you wrote fail, they should be included here.
 Also note if there are any special steps to get the tests running.